marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 the buffer pointed by the BIO object **b*.
 The decision whether to flush or not the buffer through the socket is taken based on the size of the data with respect to the size of the BIO buffer.
 If the former is smaller than the latter, the buffer is not flushed (line 14).
-The HB response message here is 28 bytes and the buffer is 4KB, therefore there's no flushing.
+The heartbeat response message here is 28 bytes and the buffer is 4KB, the data is written on the buffer but not flushed.

     (gdb) print i
     $1 = 4096
     (gdb) print inl
     $2 = 28

-What happens if the size of the HB message is bigger than the buffer, say 5000 bytes?
+What happens if the size of the heartbeat message is bigger than the buffer, say 5000 bytes?
 I used <a href="https://github.com/marcoguerri/heartbleed/blob/master/send_heartbeat.c" target="_blank"> heartbeat\_send.c</a> to send a well-formed heartbeat request while tracing *buffer_write*.